 Found items are kept in BFA's lost and found.
-Items that can be identified with the child's name will be returned.
+Uniform items that can be identified with the child's name will be returned.
 Parents are encouraged to label their child's belongings and to check lost and found for missing items.
-All unclaimed items will be donated or thrown away during the winter break, spring break and end of year.
+Parents who are checking lost and found must sign in at the front office.
+All unclaimed items will be donated or thrown away during the fall break, winter break, spring break and end of year.